David Head MBA

 You can verify this 2020 testimonial by requesting a direct link to Sofia here.

-David has also always been (and continues to be) engaged with local charities and community initiatives, at various times as a trustee, activist, event organiser and host, school governor, hospital volunteer, and working in partnership with local Lions, Round Table, and Rotary Clubs.
+David has always been engaged with local charities and community initiatives, at various times as a trustee, activist, event organiser, compere, school governor, hospital volunteer, and working in partnership with local Lions, Round Table, and Rotary Clubs.

 Character, community and current project or client referees are readily available in addition to the above.